 • Issue a Declaration of Conformity (DoC) per Article 12

-• Product descriptions
+• Product descriptions and model identifiers

-• Bill of materials (BoM)
+• Full Bill of Materials (BoM)

-• Test reports or supplier declarations
+• Lab test reports or supplier declarations of conformity

 Brazil RoHS Market Surveillance and Enforcement

-• Product recalls
+• Public recalls

 Brazil RoHS Key Takeaways for Manufacturers & Importers